adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/03-orm/01-introduction.md

 ---
-permalink: guides/orm/models
+permalink: guides/models/introduction
-category: Lucid ORM
+category: Data Models
 group: Database
 ---

-# Models
+# Introduction
 Along with the Database query builder, Lucid also comes with an implementation of [Active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern) to simplify the database interactions.
 By the end of this guide, you will know:

 - More about the Active record pattern
+- Difference between Data models and Database query builder
 - The API exposed by Lucid to manipulate data stored in a relational database
 - Working with dates and times inside Lucid models